theochem/horton/doc/overview.rst

 =============

-HORTON is a *H*\ elpful *O*\ pen-source *R*\ esearch *TO*\ ol for *N*-fermion systems, written primarily in the `Python language <https://www.python.org/>`_.
+HORTON is a *H*\ elpful *O*\ pen-source *R*\ esearch *TO*\ ol for *N*-fermion systems, written primarily in the `Python programming language <https://www.python.org/>`_.
-(HORTON is named for the `helpful pachyderm
+(HORTON is named after the `helpful pachyderm
 <http://en.wikipedia.org/wiki/Horton_the_Elephant>`_, not the `Canadian caffeine
 supply store <http://www.timhortons.com/>`_.)
-The ultimate goal of HORTON is to provide a useful platform for testing new ideas related to the quantum many-body problem, at reasonable computational cost.
-Although HORTON is primarily intended as a `quantum-chemistry program
+The ultimate goal of HORTON is to provide a platform for testing new ideas on the quantum many-body problems at a reasonable computational cost.
+Although HORTON is primarily designed to be a `quantum-chemistry program
 <http://en.wikipedia.org/wiki/List_of_quantum_chemistry_and_solid-state_physics_software>`_,
-it can be used for model Hamiltonians and could be extended to nuclear physics.
+it can perform computations involving model Hamiltonians, and could be extended for computations in nuclear physics.

-What HORTON is (or hopes to be):
+What HORTON is (or is hoped to be):

-* HORTON is designed as a *helpful* framework for rapidly prototyping methods and testing ideas, together with utilities that help ensure that the resulting implementation is not too inefficient.
+* HORTON is designed to be a *helpful* framework for rapidly prototyping methods and testing ideas, together with utilities that ensure the resulting implementation is not too inefficient.
 HORTON is not designed to achieve bleeding-edge performance: readability, extensibility, and modifiability are often preferred over computational efficiency and code compactness when tradeoffs are essential.

 * HORTON is, and always will be, *open source*, distributed under the :ref:`GNU General Public License <license_information>`.
-Its developers welcome new contributors.
+HORTON's developing team always welcome new contributors.

-* HORTON is a *research tool* for its contributors and users.
-Its functionality is naturally biased towards the interests of its developers, so its current focus is on low-cost *ab initio* electronic structure theory methods and post-processing tools for interpreting electronic structure calculations.
+* HORTON is a *research tool* for both contributors and users.
+As a result, the available functionality is naturally biased towards the interests of its developers.
+The current focus of HORTON is on low-cost *ab initio* electronic structure theory methods and post-processing tools for interpreting electronic structure calculations.
-  Additional functionality will be provided by other developers and through interfaces to other programs.
-People interested in joining the HORTON development team should contact us through the `the HORTON mailing list
+  Additional functionality can be provided by other developers, and through interfaces to various programs.
+If you are interested in joining the HORTON development team, please contact us through the `the HORTON mailing list
   <https://groups.google.com/forum/#!forum/horton-discuss>`_.

-* HORTON can be used as a stand-alone program for the N-fermion problem using either input files or Python scripts.
-Although more work remains to be done, we hope that HORTON is also (1) easy to use as a procedure providing specialized functionality to other programs and (2) easy to use as a scripting language for processing results from other Schrödinger solvers (which may have alternative capabilities or better computational performance).
-To encourage others to use HORTON within their programs, we guarantee no major `API
+* HORTON can be used as a stand-alone program for the *N-fermion* problems using either input files or Python scripts.
+Although more work remains to be done, we hope that HORTON is easy to use as (1) a procedure providing specialized functionality to other programs and (2) a scripting language for processing results from other Schrödinger solver softwares (which may have alternative capabilities or better computational performance).
+To faciliate the use of HORTON within other programs, we guarantee no major `API
   <http://en.wikipedia.org/wiki/Application_programming_interface>`_ changes for
   at least twelve months after each major release.
-Ensuring that HORTON can be used in all three ways (inside a larger program; as a stand-alone program;
+Ensuring that HORTON can be used in all three ways (as part of a larger program; as a stand-alone program;
   outside other programs) is a fundamental design principle of HORTON.